-In a recent update, the CDC noted that the virus spreads easily between people, but it does not spread easily from touching surfaces.
-The CDC advises that the best way to protect yourself—and others—is to maintain a distance of six feet, wash your hands often, and routinely clean high-touch surfaces.
+The CDC says the virus spreads easily between people, but they are not concerned with books transmitting the coronavirus.
+They note that the best way to protect yourself—and others—is to maintain a distance of six feet, wash your hands often, and routinely clean high-touch surfaces.
 Learn more here.

 Choosing to Close Your Library or Keep It Open

-During these uncertain times, many Little Free Library stewards are weighing the question of whether or not their library should stay open.
+During these uncertain times, some Little Free Library stewards are weighing the question of whether or not their library should stay open.

-Many stewards wish to provide a beacon of hope to their neighbors by leaving their Little Free Library open.
-Some continue to share books, which is more important than ever while schools and public libraries are closed.
+Many stewards wish to provide a beacon of hope to their neighbors by keeping their Little Free Library open.
+The majority continue to share books, which is more important than ever while schools and public libraries are closed.
 Others have converted their libraries into sharing boxes offering items like canned goods and toilet paper for neighbors in need.
 Passersby can then interact with the Little Free Library as they see fit.
 (Read about ways Little Free Library stewards are lending a hand here.)

-In order to help individuals and families who may need essential supplies, we are maintaining a sharing-box map to make it easy to find sharing boxes worldwide.
+In order to help individuals and families who may need essential supplies, we are maintaining a sharing-box map to make it easy to find sharing boxes across the country.